Victoria Winters: Enter Barnabas Collins

-Victoria grew concerned about her friend Maggie, who became withdrawn and moody to everyone around her.
+Victoria grows concerned about her friend Maggie, who becomes withdrawn and moody to everyone around her.
 Maggie was, in actuality, being enslaved by Barnabas due to her strong resemblance to his true love, Josette.
-Barnabas kidnapped Maggie and began feeding off her blood.
+Barnabas kidnaps Maggie and begins feeding off her blood.
 She is found with suspicious marks on her neck.
-He planned to make her his bride by thus controlling or hypnotizing her into being Josette, but with the help of the ghost of his little sister Sarah Collins, Maggie escaped.
-She was institutionalized and afterward well-guarded for some months.
-Barnabas gave up on Maggie and began to pursue Victoria.
-Burke Devlin did not trust Barnabas and began an investigation that ended only when Vicky begged him to stop.
-The men reached an uneasy truce, and she and Burke became engaged before Devlin went on an ill-fated plane trip to South America in 1967.
-Victoria believed that Burke had somehow survived when they could not locate his body.
-With Devlin gone, Barnabas began to more actively pursue Victoria.
+He plans to make her his bride by thus controlling or hypnotizing her into being Josette, but with the help of the ghost of his little sister Sarah Collins (Sharon Smythe), Maggie escapes.
+She is later institutionalized, and to protect her from the person who had kidnapped her, Maggie's father, Sam Evans (David Ford), boyfriend Joe Haskell (Joel Crothers), and Dr. Dave Woodard (Robert Gerringer) decide to make everyone in Collinsport, including Barnabas, believe that Maggie is dead, and she is kept well-guarded afterwards for some months.
+Believing himself to be in the clear because of Maggie's 'death,' Barnabas eventually gives up on her and later tells Willie that he has chosen another girl to be his new Josette: Victoria, and Barnabas begins to pursue her.
+Burke does not trust Barnabas and begins an investigation that ends only when Vicki begs him to stop.
+The men reach an uneasy truce, and Victoria and Burke become engaged before Burke goes on an ill-fated plane trip to South America in 1967.
+Victoria believes that Burke has somehow survived when his body cannot be found.
+With Burke gone, Barnabas begins to more actively pursue Victoria.